CyrilleB79/winMag/README.md

 * NVDA+Windows+O then R: Switches between mouse tracking modes (within the edge of the screen or centered on the screen); this feature is only available on Windows 10 build 17643 or higher.
 * NVDA+Windows+O then X: Switches between text cursor tracking modes (within the edge of the screen or centered on the screen); this feature is only available on Windows 10 build 18894 or higher.
 * NVDA+Windows+O then Arrows: Move the magnified view.
-* NVDA+Windows+O then V: Moves the mouse cursor in the center of the magnified view (command available in full screen view only).
+* NVDA+Windows+O then V: Moves the mouse cursor in the center of the magnified view (command not available in docked view mode).
 * NVDA+Windows+O then W: Switches on or off the mode keeping Windows Magnifier's window always on top of the other ones.
   This feature is only available for installed versions of NVDA.
 * NVDA+Windows+O then O: Opens Windows Magnifier add-on settings.